-The idea of NFT games is not new: at least since Cryptokitties, “Non Fungible Tokens” acquired through play can be collected and also sold and thus turned into cash.
-The non-fungible token is one of the modern forms in the blockchain segment and is closely related to the term “smart contract”.
-This means that one-off entries can be made on the blockchain.
-The advantage: An NFT is like a kind of certificate of authenticity, as we know it for gold coins or paintings - just digital.
+The idea of NFT games is not new: At least since Cryptokitties, non-fungible tokens obtained through play can be collected and sold and thus turned into money.
+The non-fungible token is one of the modern forms in the blockchain segment and is closely associated with the term "smart contract".
+This allows quasi-one-time entries to be made on the blockchain.
+The advantage: An NFT is like a kind of certificate of authenticity, as is known for gold coins or paintings - just digital.

 The non-fungible token is not new, it has just been rediscovered.
 NFT has been around since 2017, but by 2020 its market capitalization had increased roughly eightfold.
 This is also thanks to the increased interest in the topic.
 In addition, the new success of NFT is also linked to the boom in cryptocurrencies.
 Bitcoin and Ethereum had reached new record levels, ETH in particular is closely linked to non-fungible tokens because, among other things, the ERC-721 protocol and the ERC-1155 standard are supported.
 The first non-fungible tokens were created on the Ethereum blockchain, but there are now other options.